How Celtics Feel After Kristaps Porzingis Practiced With G League Affiliate

 Porzingis underwent a practice assignment with Boston’s G League affiliate, the Maine Celtics, at Auerbach Center on Monday afternoon.
 It was described as the “next phase” of his recovery from a torn retinaculum and dislocated posterior tibialis tendon, and allowed the 29-year-old to remain active and fresh.

 That engagement and activity carried over before Tuesday night’s NBA Cup matchup against the undefeated (15-0) Cleveland Cavaliers at TD Garden.
-Roughly an hour before tip-off, Porzingis was Boston’s bright green parquet getting shots up from midrange, balanced on one leg and from 3-point range.
+Roughly an hour before tip-off, Porzingis was on Boston’s bright green parquet getting shots up from midrange, balanced on one leg and from 3-point range.
 All signs, for now, are pointing toward Porzingis being perfectly on track as planned.

 “I only watched a little of it, but he got through good.
 Came out of it okay,” Celtics head coach Joe Mazzulla said pregame.
 “So just continuing to ramp it up and he’s getting better and better.”